mopore/jni-utils-npm-module/README.md

 # What is this?

-Provides some utils used often in other projects.
+Provides some utils used often used in other projects.

-# What's the motivation?

 Resusing an CLI KeyTool, encyrption code and DateUtils as an NPM module

 # Installation